Tonkin snub-nosed monkey: Status

 Heavy poaching for food as well as the wildlife black market and the destruction of habitat are also the main reasons why the Tonkin snub-nosed monkey is considered one of the planet's most critically endangered primate species.
 In 1993, hunting and wildlife trapping were widespread through the Na Hang Nature Reserve, with ethnic groups harvesting many species including the Tonkin snub-nosed monkey.
 The monkey was hunted for its meat that was eaten by some groups, although it was not considered very appealing, or for prized body parts.
 These body parts included the stomach, along with its digested plant matter, of the Tonkin snub-nosed monkey, its bones for being prepared into a medicinal balm for curing chronic musculoskeletal disorders, or other parts to be prepared to cure fatigue.
 The wildlife poaching was alerted to the Na Hang District People's Committee, which succeeded in curbing the hunting and trapping activities throughout the reserve.
 Hunting and trapping of wildlife increased once again due to local residents having to supplement the need of goods and food of incoming workers in their area, causing the locals to rely on the forest for produce.

 Sightings of the monkey have become increasingly rare.
 The primate was thought to be extinct until the 1990s, when a small population was discovered in Na Hang District in Tuyên Quang Province of Vietnam.
 By 2008, when a small population with three infants was discovered in a remote forest, fewer than 250 of the primates were thought to exist.
 In December 2013, Fauna & Flora International released the result of a population survey conducted between September and October of that year in the Khau Ca Species and Habitat Conservation Area, Ha Giang province, Vietnam.
-The survey identified between 108-113 individuals alive in the conservation zone, nearly half of the standing estimate for world population and the highest number at the site since populations began to be monitored.
+The survey identified between 108–113 individuals alive in the conservation zone, nearly half of the standing estimate for world population and the highest number at the site since populations began to be monitored.
 Researchers took this as an encouraging sign that conservation efforts were making an impact on the species' steeply declining numbers.
-The latest survey, as of November 2017, carried out by Fauna & Flora international in Khau Ca forest in April 2017 recorded at least 113-121 individuals making this area home to the largest known population of Tonkin snub-nosed monkeys (Nguyen Van Truong, 2017).
+The latest survey, as of November 2017, carried out by Fauna & Flora international in Khau Ca forest in April 2017 recorded at least 113–121 individuals making this area home to the largest known population of Tonkin snub-nosed monkeys.